kardwen/passepartui/README.md

 ### Manual installation

-Clone the repository and change to it:
+Clone the repository and change to the directory:

 ```sh
 git clone git@github.com:kardwen/passepartui.git